Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.1 =
+* Feature: Added ability to round percentage markups so prices will retain digits below decimal.
+For shops that want to end all prices with .00, .95, .99  or whatever.
+Requested feature from shop where all prices end in .00.
+* Feature: Fully tested with Gutenberg.

 = 3.0 =
 * Feature: Now supports Internationalization and translation.